sylvain-wei/TIME/README.md

 ./scripts/download_data_time.sh
 ```

-Situation 2. **Recommended** download the high-quality benchmark: TIME-Lite, which is the subset of TIME filtered manually.
+_Situation 2. **Recommended!** Download the high-quality benchmark: TIME-Lite, which is the subset of TIME filtered manually._
 ```
 # Navigate to the working directory and download the benchmark dataset TIME-Lite
 chmod +x scripts/download_data_time_lite.sh